vglazer/vglazer.github.io/_posts/2025-07-22-gemini-cli-notes.md

   - Since there is no need for an API key, commenting out `GEMINI_API_KEY` in `~/.gemini/.env` has no effect.
   - The Seatbelt profile used will be `myproject/.gemini/sandbox-macos-custom.sb`, as per `myproject/.gemini/.env`.
   - Irrespective of what `~/.gemini/.env` says, the model will be Gemini 2.5 Flash Pro (the default), even though you didn't specify `GEMINI_MODEL` in `myproject/.gemini/.env`.
-  - The only available tool will be LSTool, per `myproject/.gemini/settings.json`.
-Run the `/tools` REPL command to confirm (it shows up as "ReadFolder").
+  - `ShellTool` won't be available, per `myproject/.gemini/settings.json`.
+Run the `/tools` REPL command to confirm that `"Shell"` does not appear.
   - The instructional context will be a combination of user-level context from `~/.gemini/GEMINI.md`, project-specific context from `myproject/GEMINI.md` and  module-specific context from `myproject/some_module/GEMINI.md`.
 Run the `/memory show` REPL command to confirm.
   - Since command-line argument take precedence over `settings.json` and `.env` files, even after you `cd myproject` you can still turn off sandboxing via `gemini --sandbox false` or explicitly select a different model via `gemini --model gemini-2.0-pro`.